Delays and cancellations at London Gatwick so far today – Saturday, April 13

-London Gatwick airport: Delays and cancellations so far today – Saturday, April 13 – including British Airways flights
+London Gatwick: Delays and cancellations so far today – Saturday, April 13 – including easyJet flights

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.